duanev/uos/README.md

 Rewrite it all, learn from the past, only bring what we really need.

+### Notes/Bugs

+- QEMU -smp: Currently `MAX_CPUS` needs to be changed in the apps/\*/mkvars file in addition to changing the -smp value.

+- The multitasking code is fragile, you likely want to cut-n-paste from testtask/test.c, or hey, just use a core.

+- And did it seem like `volatile` never really did anything?
+Well here it does!
+And finding a missing one can be a real test.

 ---

 [^1] Eventually I want the entire OS and all shared libraries to be